DigiKlausur/digiklausur.github.io/_sources/about.rst.txt

 Not only do we provide the JupyterHub server for examinations, but also we provide similar servers for the students to work on their assignments.
-We also do not want the students using different libraries, other than what we provide, to work on the assignments, which may result in unrannable submissions on the grading server.
+We also do not want the students using different libraries, other than what we provide, to work on the assignments, and thus their codes should be runnable on both student and grading servers.
 Morever, we are also dealing with 3rd semester bachelor students who may not be familiar with seeting up a Python environment.
 However, since our software is open source, we let the students to actively help and contribute to the software should they need new libraries to be available on the server.
 This way we could minimize the hassle of installing the environment on both